skip to content

 00:24:28 - Greg Schier

 Yeah.
-So I guess lately in the CLI we've mostly been working on exposing more functionality.
-I think the CLI has been pretty powerful for a while in regards to like automatically injecting your environment variables to connect to your database automatically, like launching a PSQL process so that you can connect to your database without having to like copy that big string or expose your, your password to the world.
-But yeah, we've been just like making it more and more trying to make it more useful.
-So we have this concept of Railway environments which before in the CLI you could only be on one environment at the time.
-So right now we're working on the ability to run a command, like a one off command for a specific environment.
-Like say you want to migrate your Prisma database on production, but you're like currently active in your development environment.
-Well, you should be able to run like railway, run, dash, dash, production, prisma, migrate and then just run that one off command on your production database.
-So that's sort of where we're going now is making it a little, giving the user a little bit more control I guess over like where they're running things, not just having it useful during development.
+So I guess lately in the CLI, we've mostly been working on exposing more functionality.
+I think the CLI has been pretty powerful for a while in regards to automatically injecting your environment variables to connect to your database, automatically launching a PSQL process so that you can connect to your database without having to copy that big string or expose your password to the world.
+But yeah, we've been just making it more and more useful.
+So we have this concept of Railway environments, which before in the CLI you could only be on one environment at a time.
+So right now we're working on the ability to run a command, like a one-off command for a specific environment.
+Say you want to migrate your Prisma database on production, but you're currently active in your development environment.
+Well, you should be able to run something like railway run --production prisma migrate and then just run that one-off command on your production database.
+So that's sort of where we're going now, is giving the user a little bit more control, I guess, over where they're running things, not just having it useful during development.

 00:25:42 - Greg Schier

-So yeah, you can do most things that you can do on Railway you can do with the CLI, especially in a read fashion.
+So yeah, you can do most things that you can do on Railway with the CLI, especially in a read fashion.
 You can get your variables, you can list your plugins, you can add a plugin, you can deploy stuff.
 Yeah, there's lots of stuff in there.
 I actually use, to be honest, the GUI more than the CLI just because it's usually all that I need.
 I can connect my GitHub repo so it automatically does deploys.
-And then with the CLI I usually just run my app.
+And then with the CLI I'm usually just running my app.

 00:26:17 - Anthony Campolo